AI

 Mistake 4: Skipping the Multimodal Reality Check

-Each model boundary introduces latency, error propagation, and version skew risks.
-If your text model updates but your vision model doesn’t, you’ve created an inconsistency that’s invisible until users complain.
-Modern deployment should assume multimodal inputs from the start.
-Structure your inference pipeline to handle mixed input types in a single pass, even if you’re currently only processing text.
+A modern deployment should assume multimodal inputs from the start.
+Structure your inference pipeline to handle mixed input types in a single pass, even if you currently only process text.
 The flexibility costs nothing now and saves a complete rewrite later.
+Each model boundary introduces latency, error propagation and version skew risks.
+If your text model is updated but your vision model is not, you have created an inconsistency that is invisible until the users complain.

 Mistake 5: Ignoring the Observability Tax

-The difference between a model that works in development and one that survives production isn’t the algorithm.
-It’s the instrumentation you built around it.
+The difference between a model that works in development and one that survives in production is not the algorithm.
+It is the instrumentation you built around it.

 Mistake 6: Underestimating the Version Control Problem

+Deploying AI means coordinating versions across all these dimensions simultaneously, and most teams handle this with Slack messages and hope.
 Your model is code.
 Your preprocessing pipeline is code.
 Your feature engineering is code.
-Your training data version is state.
-Deploying AI means coordinating versions across all these dimensions simultaneously, and most teams handle this with Slack messages and hope.
+Your training data is state.

-A financial services company deployed a fraud detection model update that referenced feature transforms from version 2.1 while production was running version 2.3.
-The mismatch caused a 23% false positive rate increase before anyone noticed.
-They had model versioning.
-They had code versioning.
-They didn’t have a forcing function that made mismatches impossible.
+They had model versioning, they had code versioning, but they didn’t have a forcing function that made mismatches impossible.
+A financial services company deployed a fraud detection model update that referenced feature transforms from version 2.1, while the production environment was running version 2.3.
+The mismatch caused a false positive rate increase of 23% before anyone noticed.

-The solution requires treating model artifacts and code as a single deployable unit.
-Container images work well: bundle your model weights, preprocessing code, and inference service in one Docker image with an immutable tag.
-Deploy atomically.
-Roll back atomically.
-Never allow a situation where your model version and code version can drift independently.
-This seems obvious, but go check your production systems right now.
-I’ll wait.
+This may seem obvious, but go check your production systems right now, I’ll wait.
+The solution is to treat model artifacts and code as a single deployable unit.
+Container images work well for this: bundle your model weights, preprocessing code, and inference service in one container image with an immutable tag.
+Deploy atomically, roll back atomically.

 Mistake 7: Optimizing for the Wrong Metrics

-A healthcare ML team built a readmission prediction model with excellent AUC scores.
-It failed in production because the model optimized for prediction accuracy, not for actionable interventions.
+The accuracy dropped from 94% to 87%, but the business impact tripled.
+A healthcare ML team built a readmission prediction model with excellent AUC scores, but it failed in production because the model optimized for prediction accuracy, not for actionable interventions.
 High-risk predictions with no viable intervention strategy just created alert fatigue.
-They rebuilt the model to optimize for “preventable readmissions where a 48-hour intervention window exists,” a metric that actually mapped to clinical workflow.
-Accuracy dropped from 94% to 87%.
-Business impact tripled.

 What Most People Get Wrong

-The biggest mistake isn’t technical at all.
-It’s assuming that production deployment is a phase that happens after development.
-Production considerations should shape your model architecture from the first line of code.
-If you can’t explain how you’ll monitor data drift, handle cold starts, and version deployments before you’ve written your training loop, you’re building a model that will fail in production – even if it works perfectly in your Jupyter notebook.
+If you can’t explain how you’ll monitor data drift, handle cold starts, and deploy new versions of your model before you’ve written your training loop, you’re building a model that will fail in production, even if it works perfectly in your Jupyter notebook.
+The biggest mistake is not technical at all, it’s the assumption that production deployment is a phase that comes after development.

-Global cloud computing revenue reached $679 billion in 2024, with AWS, Azure, and Google Cloud controlling roughly 65% of the market.
-These platforms offer managed ML services that abstract away deployment complexity.
-But abstraction isn’t the same as elimination.
-Understanding the failure modes means understanding what happens when those abstractions leak – and they always leak at 3 AM when your model starts hallucinating and users are angry.
+These platforms offer managed ML services that abstract away the deployment complexity, but abstraction is not the same as elimination.
+Understanding the failure modes means understanding what happens when these abstractions leak – and they always leak at three o’clock in the morning when your model starts hallucinating and the users are angry.
+In 2024, cloud computing revenue reached 679 billion dollars, with AWS, Azure and Google Cloud controlling 65% of the market.

 Sources and References